The dimensions of diversity

 This dimension includes the recognition and support of queer people in the workplace.
 Companies should create an atmosphere of acceptance in which employees can live their identity and personality openly - without fear of discrimination.
 Diversity-conscious guidelines and open communication are essential for this.

-Example measures: Initiate LGBTQ*IQ network; conduct inventory to identify and eliminate discrimination.
+Example measures: Initiate an LGBTQ*IQ network; conduct an inventory to identify and eliminate discrimination.

 Social background

 Social background refers to the different life and educational backgrounds that people bring to the world of work.
-Unfortunately, social background still has an impact on educational and labor market opportunities today.
-Recognizing this diversity means promoting equal opportunities, breaking down prejudices and recognizing and utilizing talent regardless of socio-economic background.
+Unfortunately, social background still has an influence on educational and labor market opportunities today.
+Recognizing this diversity means promoting equal opportunities, eliminating prejudice and recognizing and utilizing talent regardless of socio-economic background.

-Example measures: Supporting people with a low level of education in their training, mentoring program for employees from non-academic households, involvement of social enterprises and initiation of joint projects.
+Example measures: Supporting people with low levels of education in their training, mentoring program for employees from non-academic households, involving social enterprises and initiating joint projects.

 Contact us